lumagateinc/Resource-Scheduler/docs/README.md

 > **NOTE**: While additional resource types may be added in the future, "resources" in the current release refers to Azure VMs.

+The Resource Scheduler is an **Azure managed application**, a feature unique to Microsoft Azure.
+It is similar to a solution template in the Marketplace, with one key difference.
+With a managed application, the resources are deployed to a resource group that's managed by the publisher of the app (Lumagate, in this case), so we can ensure your app is always up-to-date.
+The resource group is present in your subscription, but an identity in the publisher's tenant has access to the resource group.

+>IMPORTANT: This does NOT grant Lumagate permissions of any kind over your resources outside the resource group hosting the Resource Scheduler.

 ## Table of Contents<!-- omit in toc -->

 - [Scope of a Resource Scheduler instance](#scope-of-a-resource-scheduler-instance)